If there’s one word that has caught everyone’s attention in 2022, it’s inflation.

 While recent signs suggest the worst may be behind us, inflation is still a major concern for ordinary Americans and the Federal Reserve.
 And experts say it’ll likely be a couple of years before prices really come down from the highs they’ve seen this year.

-August’s inflation data showed that overall prices were up slightly for the month and up 8.3% year-over-year.
+October inflation data showed that high prices eased for the month, up 7.7% year-over-year, less than analysts had expected.
+It’s the first sign of a major inflation drop since spring 2022.
 The most recent jobs report was strong, but this only adds to the complexity.
-Many economists say low unemployment threatens to keep inflation high, which could mean more rate hikes from the Fed could be coming.
+Many economists say low unemployment threatens to keep inflation high, which means more aggressive rate hikes from the Fed could come.

 “Even with the likelihood that inflation has peaked, inflation will still remain elevated for some time, as supply chain issues persist and there is still plenty of instability with the Ukraine war, which has caused significant swings in energy prices,” says Zach Stein, chief investment officer at Carbon Collective, an investment advisory firm.

-We’ll need more than one month of lower-than-expected inflation numbers before the Fed can slow down on further interest rate hikes, experts say.
+Experts say that we’ll need more than one month of lower-than-expected inflation numbers before the Fed can slow down on further interest rate hikes.
 And all the while, many Americans are concerned a major recession is already well underway after months of high inflation, and rising interest rates.